product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 **Problems with the Telegram/ Twitter bots:**

 - As I mentioned earlier, these tools were not personalised.
 These tools sent alerts for all possible slot openings for a district: most users had requirement of only alerts for a specific criterion: basis Dose count (1/2), Vaccine Type (Covishield/ Covaxin), Fee Type (Free/Paid) or sometimes even just for a specific PIN Code.
-We wanted to **support personalised alerting**
+We wanted to **support personalised alerting.**
 - They only covered a handful of districts : starting with just Bangalore when we launched this tool and expanding to around 400 odd by the time of writing this article!
 Clearly the majority of INDIA lived outside these major districts and our aim was **to serve the entire Indian populace**.

 **Establishing our value-prop:**